diginsight/smartcache/README.md

 # INTRODUCTION
 diginsight `SmartCache` provides __hybrid, distributed, multilevel caching__ based on __age sensitive data management__.<br>
 - `SmartCache` is __hybrid__ as it caches data __in-memory__ and on __external RedIs databases__.<br>
-In-memory cache ensure __0-latency__ for most recently used data and ensures __low pressure (and reduced cost)__ on the external RedIs database.
+In-memory cache ensure __0-latency__ for most recently used data and ensures __low pressure (and reduced cost)__ on the external RedIs database.<br>
-- `SmartCache` is __distributed__ as cache entries on different nodes of a multiinstance application are sinchronized automatically, to avoid flickering of values when querying the same data on different nodes.
+- `SmartCache` is __distributed__ as cache entries on different nodes of a multiinstance application are sinchronized automatically, to avoid flickering of values when querying the same data on different nodes.<br>
 - `SmartCache` is based on __age sensitive data management__ as cache entries are returned based on a requested __MaxAge__ parameter.<br>
 Data is returned from the cache __if the cache entry corresponding to the request is compatible with the requested MaxAge__.<br>Otherwise data is obtained by the cache __data source provided as a delegate__.
 <br>Any application, at any time, can access data with __different age criteria, according to the specific use for which data is requested__.<br>